trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     git clone https://github.com/trinsic-id/cli-example && cd cli-example
     ```

     If you don't want to install locally, we also have a replit environment for you to use.
-In a new tab, you can open our [demo environment](./demo.md) to use the CLI.
+In a new tab, you can open our <!--[demo environment](./demo.md)--> to use the CLI.
 This demo environment works best when run side-by-side the following walkthrough using two tabs in your browser.